Interdisciplinary Monograph Writing Group

 The Society for the Humanities announces the 2019-20 Interdisciplinary Monograph Writing Group, an experimental initiative designed for faculty writing monographs.
 One applies as an individual.
 Successful individual applicants will then form one writing group of 3-5 people that will meet regularly to discuss work-in-progress.
 Funds for the Interdisciplinary Monograph Writing Group are intended to support activities related to writing and publishing the proposed monograph.

-One grant of up to $7,500 per year will be made available to a group of 3-5 participants (up to $1,500 per person).
+Grants of up to $1000 per participant will be awarded to the group.
 Depending on demand, the Society may fund a second Monograph Writing Group.
 All Cornell faculty are eligible to apply; preference will be given to assistant and associate professors.

 The Interdisciplinary Monograph Writing Group will be expected to schedule meetings occurring regularly enough that each member can present work-in-progress twice during the course of the year.
 Such sessions should offer substantive group discussion of each individual chapter or work-in-progress.
 Groups may schedule other, optional activities, as desired.